-342 1.4.1 Solenoidal Magnet
+1.4.1 Solenoidal Magnet

-The CLEO II magnet was removed from the CESR beamline by Cornell University and JLAB 343 personnel during the 2016 summer down.
-All ancillary power, cryogenic and control services were 344 disconnected from the magnet in preparation for iron removal.
-The iron was removed layer by 345 layer and stored at Cornell's laydown yard until 2017 when it will be shipped to JLAB.
-With the 346 cryostat exposed, the axial transport brackets were installed and the cryostat moved to the transport 347 frame.
-The service turret and neck were removed to reduce the height of the cryostat for safe 348 highway transit.
-The entire unit was wrapped in marine grade shrink wrap to provide a weather 349 barrier for the trip to JLAB.
-Three-axis accelerometers were mounted to the cryostat to monitor 350 loads during the road trip.
-All loads remained under allowable thresholds specified in the Oxford 351 CLEO II Operating Manual.
-Upon arrival at JLAB in November 2016, the magnet was rolled into 352 the Test Lab for climate controlled storage, as shown in Figure 6.
-We are making plans for testing the magnet with a new power supply and in-situ mapping.
+The CLEO II magnet was removed from the CESR beamline by Cornell University and JLab per-417 sonnel during the 2016 summer down.
+All ancillary power, cryogenic and control services were 418 disconnected from the magnet in preparation for iron removal.
+The iron was removed layer by layer 419 and stored at Cornell's laydown yard.
+Note!
+I took out "until 2017 when it will be shipped to JLab".
+420 With the cryostat exposed, the axial transport brackets were installed and the cryostat moved to the 421 transport frame.
+The service turret and neck were removed to reduce the height of the cryostat for 422 safe highway transit.
+The entire unit was wrapped in marine grade shrink wrap to provide a weather 423 barrier for the trip to JLab.
+Three-axis accelerometers were mounted to the cryostat to monitor loads 424 during the road trip.
+All loads remained under allowable thresholds specified in the Oxford CLEO 425 II Operating Manual.
+Upon arrival at JLab in November 2016, the magnet was rolled into the Test 426 Lab for climate controlled storage, as shown in Figure 6.
+Note!
+Also took out "We are making plans 427 for testing the magnet with a new power supply and in-situ mapping."